TobiasMende/personal-cv/src/content/about.md

 ![Picture of me](/images/about-profile.jpg#floatright)
 Hi, my name is Tobias and I am a software craftsperson from northern Germany born in 1990.

 I finished my masters degree in computer science with focus on software systems architecture 2015 in Lübeck.
 Since then I have worked for Dräger Safety, developing application software using C++ and the QT framework until June 2018.
 Today I am working as a Remote Software Developer and Tech Lead for BRYTER.
-With my team, we are responsible for building our platform and for providing and great developer experience for other teams.
+With my team, we are responsible for providing and great developer experience for other teams and for enabling them to get their work done faster and better.

 On the side, I am responsible for the system architecture and for building and launching MVPs and Betas of [Weels](https://weels.site/), a video tool for improving conversion rates (currently German only).